 - Video chat tools

-Especially meetings with several business partners and customers etc. are often easier if you can hear and maybe even see the others.
+Those are useful, especially for meetings with several business partners and customers, this way you can hear and maybe even see the others.

 - VPN Clients

-In order to be able to access the company’s intranet, servers etc. and to ensure the secure exchange of sensitive data, it is advisable to set up a virtual private network (VPN).
+In order to be able to access the company’s intranet, servers etc. and to ensure the secure exchange of sensitive data, it is recommended to use a virtual private network (VPN).